Pavement Licences

 Please see the government guidance on Pavement Licences

-The fee for a Pavement Licence issued by Erewash Borough Council is under review.
-Plese contact the licensing section.
+The fee for a Pavement Licence issued by Erewash BC are as follows;

 How long are pavement licences valid for?